GrantZheng/neomonolith-with-UCDD/README.md

 - message_channel service: it implements the message channel logic, ensuring reliable message delivery.

 ### About the communication between services
-The communication between services must be completed through the interface.It is a very critical point for building a monolith that is easy to split.
+The communication between services must be completed through the interface defined in the service-name/pkg/service/service.go.It is a very critical point for building a monolith that is easy to split.

 ## Usage
 ```bash